MaciekGrr/MyProject-MemoryGame/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+The starter project had some HTML and CSS styling to display a static version of the Memory Game project.
+I had to convert this project from a static project to an interactive one.
+This will require some more modifying the HTML and CSS files, but primarily the JavaScript file.

-Befor I started uilding out the app's functionality `js/app.js` was a blank page with few comments on how to proceed (they are still there).
+Before I started building out the app's functionality `js/app.js` was a blank page with few comments on how to proceed (they are still there).
 But every JS functionality was made on my own.

 ## Contributing